freedomofpress/securedrop-docs/docs/admin/maintenance/rebuild_admin.rst

  gpg --with-fingerprint --import-options import-show --dry-run --import SecureDrop.asc

-Then, compare the returned fingerprint value with that advertised by your *Source Interface*, using the command:
+Then, compare the returned fingerprint value with that advertised by your Source Interface, using the command:

 .. code:: sh